2100 education hours are required to become licensed.

-Barbers are individuals who work primarily with mens hair and grooming needs.
+Barbers are individuals who work primarily with men's hair and grooming needs.
 They cut and style hair, color it, fit hairpieces, and shave, style, and cut facial hair.
 Barbering activities happen most often in barber shops located in cities and towns all over the country.
 But there are other places that barbers work.
 Some barbers work in beauty salons, others in hotels and spas, and still others in special settings such as hospitals and nursing homes, prisons, and other locations.
-If you enjoy helping people to look and feel attractive and well groomed, and you enjoy being with people and talking with them about a wide range of subjects, barbering in the state of Iowa might be a good choice of career for you!

 State License Requirements